- Contingency Plan for Shutdown of Agency upon Failure of Congress to Enact Appropriations

 - President and CEO – to exercise executive authority of the IAF

 - Chief Operating Officer – to coordinate budgetary and financial impacts of shutdown

 - General Counsel – to provide legal guidance in connection with the shutdown and represent the agency’s legal interests during a shutdown

-- Chief Information Officer – to ensure maintenance of agency computer server
+- Chief Information Officer – to ensure maintenance of agency information technology

+Although only these employees are pre-determined as being intermittently exempted, all employees are subject to being recalled to duty to perform activities as may be specified during the shutdown; such a recall would take place only if the General Counsel and Chief Operating Officer both agree that an employee is needed to perform excepted activities based on circumstances that have emerged during the shutdown.
 During the furlough period, employees should closely monitor media coverage as well as the Office of Personal Management’s website for notice that an appropriation has been or will shortly be approved and agency operations may resume.
-In addition, the president of the IAF or his/her designee(s) will notify employees if and when funds to resume operations become available.
+In addition, the President of the IAF or his/her designee(s) will notify employees if and when funds to resume operations become available.
 Such notification will include the date and time that employees are expected to return to duty.

 Original material produced by the IAF is in the public domain and may be freely reproduced.
 However, certain material on the IAF Web site and in IAF publications has been provided by other sources and might be copyrighted.
 Reproduction of such material may require prior permission from the copyright holder.
 Direct inquiries to email@example.com.

 To: All IAF Employees